OrtensiaV/technical-interview-april-2026/question_5/README.md

 ## What It Does

 The API lets you filter adverse events by severity and treatment group, and calculate safety risk scores for individual patients.
-It is designed to be simple to use whilst handling errors properly.

 ## The Files

-**main.py** contains the actual API - this is what you run.
+**main.py** contains the actual API to run.

-**dev_test_code.py** has all the test cases I used during development.
-You can run it to verify everything works, but it is not required for the API itself.
+**dev_test_code.py** has all the test cases used during development.
+It can be run to verify everything works, but it is not required for the API itself.

 ## What You'll Need

 - Python 3.8 or newer
-- A few Python packages (FastAPI, Uvicorn, Pandas, Pydantic)
+- Some Python packages (FastAPI, Uvicorn, Pandas, Pydantic)

 ## Getting Set Up